 John did some research and decided to schedule an appointment with Dr. Pokala at Ellis Fischel Cancer Center.
 "All of my other doctors are at MU Health Care, so I felt confident turning to them for this, too," he said.
 A few months after his initial blood work, John took another PSA test.
 The results still showed a high PSA.

 Pokala and his team suggested a biopsy to confirm whether John’s elevated PSA was due to cancer.
 "Because John’s PSA continued to be elevated, we suggested he have a biopsy,” Pokala said.
 A prostate gland biopsy is a test to remove small samples of prostate tissue to be looked at under a microscope.
-The tissue samples taken are looked at for cancer cells.
+The tissue samples taken examined for cancer cells.
 Based on the results, doctors diagnose and grade cancer.
 It also helps determine appropriate treatment approaches to cure the cancer.

 The results came back a few days later, and John was diagnosed with early stage prostate cancer.